 Finally, take the surface area of the entire floor, and divide it by the surface area of the single brick.
 The number that you get is a rough estimate of the number of bricks that you will need to complete the floor.
-You generally want to add about 5% - 10% to this number to account for cracks and breakage, odd cuts that may be necessary, and off colored pieces that you might wish to discard.
+You generally want to add about 5 percent to 10 percent to this number to account for cracks and breakage, odd cuts that may be necessary, and off-colored pieces that you might wish to discard.

 The price per brick multiplied by the number of bricks that you will need will yield your material cost.
 In order to get a total estimate for the project, you also have to account for any grout, and adhesives that will be used, as well as wax or sealers that will be necessary to protect the surface of the floor once the work is complete.